American Jewish Joint Distribution Committee: Before World War II

-Securing Safe Havens

-The Evian Conference was organized in 1938 to find solutions to the growing Jewish refugee crisis in Nazi Germany.
-The Dominican Republic and its dictatorial leader Rafael Trujillo agreed to accept 100,000 refugees, the only country, of 32 countries attending the conference, willing to increase their immigration limits.
-The Dominican Republic Settlement Association, or DORSA, a project of the JDC, was initiated to resettle Jewish refugees from Europe into an agricultural settlement in Sosua, in the Dominican Republic.
-Leon Falk Jr. served as president of the association from 1941 - 1942.
-The first group of refugees arrived at the 26,000 acre colony in Sosua Bay on May 11, 1940.
-By January 1941, 300 refugees had immigrated to the colony.
+The Évian Conference was organized in 1938 to find solutions to the growing Jewish refugee crisis in Nazi Germany.
+The Dominican Republic, led by Rafael Trujillo agreed to accept 100,000 refugees, the only country of 32 attending the conference willing to increase their immigration limits.
+The Dominican Republic Settlement Association, or DORSA, a project of the JDC, was initiated to resettle Jewish refugees from Europe into an agricultural settlement in Sosúa, Dominican Republic.
+Leon Falk Jr. served as president of the association from 1941-1942.
+The first group of refugees arrived at the 26,000 acre colony in Sosúa Bay on May 11, 1940.
+An additional 300 refugees had immigrated to the colony by January 1941.
 Falk Jr and his wife Katherine were very active in the association, including sponsoring some of the trips, arranging grants from the Falk Foundation and visiting the colony several times.

-By 1940, JDC was still able to help refugees in transit in more than 40 countries.
-The Joint opened shelters and soup kitchens for thousands of Jewish refugees in Poland, aiding some 600,000 in 1940.
+The JDC was still able to help refugees in transit in more than 40 countries in 1940.
+The Joint opened shelters and soup kitchens for thousands of Jewish refugees in Poland, aiding 600,000 in 1940.
 It also subsidized hospitals, child care centers, and educational and cultural programs.
 Even Passover supplies were shipped in.
-The goal of this was to provide refugees life-sustaining aid while trying to secure permanent refuge for them in the United States, Palestine, and Latin America.
+The goal of this was to provide refugees life-sustaining aid while trying to secure permanent refuge for them in the United States, Israel, and Latin America.